 When: Once per year

 Fleas & Heartworms

 As for heartworms, did you know that all they need in order to infect your cat is a bite from a mosquito?
-In fact, they are a primary cause of the lung disease HARD in cats and can cause many other health problems including sudden death.
+They are a primary cause of the lung disease HARD and can cause many other health problems for cats including sudden death.
 Some common symptoms include coughing, difficulty breathing, lethargy, weight loss, and intermittent vomiting.
 Since there is no cure, the best way to protect your cat from heartworms is through prevention.

 For both fleas and heartworms, we recommended using Revolution.
 This product is applied topically once per month and is considered by our veterinarians to be the safest and most effective product on the market.
 It protects cats from fleas, heartworms, roundworms, hookworms, and ear mites!

 Who: Recommended for both indoor and outdoor cats